shirbr510/findutils-chocolatey/README.md

 **Why Not?**

-this is based on the same source that [xoviat](https://chocolatey.org/profiles/xoviat) uses.
+This is based on the same source that [xoviat](https://chocolatey.org/profiles/xoviat) uses.

+## Current Status

+There was a previous attempt on April 2019 to do this project, but the project was using a different distro that was not tested and required additional compilation.
+I am currently in touch with the chocolatey team to take over the package name.
+You can read more about it [here](https://chocolatey.org/packages/findutils/4.2.20.2/)

 ## Install